Skip to main content

 agentboot add <type> <name>

 Scaffold a new component.
 The name argument must be 1-64 lowercase alphanumeric characters with hyphens (e.g., my-new-persona).
-For the prompt type, name is the content or file path to classify.
+For the prompt type, name is the content or file path to classify; for the template type, name is the template name.

 agentboot add persona my-reviewer